 It has shallow roots so it’s dangerous and unstable around your home.

 The Leyland Cypress is a unique tree since it grows quickly and is low-maintenance.
 However, this tree’s roots get uprooted during storms and wind, so they’re dangerous around homes, even if they’re older.

 Avoiding Yard Trees That Will Ruin Your Yard

 After reading this list about yard trees, you should now be prepared in knowing which trees to not plant.
+After reading this list about yard trees, you should now be prepared in knowing which trees to not plant, and even which ones you might want to chop down with a chainsaw.
 While some trees can be absolutely gorgeous, it’s not worth it having to deal with the cleanup from them, like Black Walnut trees for example.